Rahul-trainingPortal/trainingdemo2/README.md

 # trainingdemo2
 this is my secod demo project
-add new file here for changes
+add new file here for changes(apna college)